Letterkenny People

 The Letterkenny People (formerly the Letterkenny Listener) is a weekly freesheet published in Letterkenny, County Donegal in northwest Ireland.
 The paper was originally distributed as the Letterkenny Listener in 2000 and took its current title in 2005.
-It is owned by Iconic Newspapers, which acquired Johnston Press's titles in the Republic of Ireland in 2014.
+It is owned by Iconic Newspapers, which acquired Johnston Press's titles in Ireland in 2014.
 The Letterkenny People is not audited by the ABC but the company estimates its circulation at 5,000.